 Although I’d spent months preparing for my Korowai adventure – and knew exactly what I was getting myself into – I learned a few sobering lessons during the first hours of our expedition.

-If you ever follow in my footsteps, here are a few things you need to be ready for in the jungle.
+If you ever follow in my footsteps, here are a few things you need to be ready for:

 Lesson 1: The jungle is wet

 If you’re a fan of action movies, you might expect the jungle floor to be dry and solid – a sure-footed platform for Indiana Jones to escape angry cannibals, or for Tarzan to run with the apes.

 But the jungles of southwest Papua are relentlessly wet, slippery and muddy.

 Less than an hour into the trip, my rubber boots were flooded and dirty brown water was slopping over the rims.